danb35/freenas-iocage-caddy/README.md

 You can validate your Caddyfile changes with `service caddy validate`.
 To commit the changes gracefully and with zero downtime, use `service caddy reload` instead of `service caddy restart`.

 ## Limitations
-:pushpin: *Is this still required?
-This may no longer be true with Caddy V2.
-Probably better to leave this section out altogether, at least for the moment.*

 Some apps are not amenable to being served over a reverse proxy, or at least with the configuration described above.
 Two such apps appear to be Duplicati and Urbackup.
 If your app doesn't work, try doing a web search for "(app name) reverse proxy" to see if (1) it's possible at all, and (2) if any special settings are required.